 Pre-Shredded Coleslaw Mix?

-I don’t mind the pre-shredded coleslaw mix in the bag, it save you a few minutes, but I add so many other things to my coleslaw, it doesn’t always make sense for me.
+I don’t mind the pre-shredded coleslaw mix in the bag, it saves you a few minutes.
+However, I add so many other things to my coleslaw recipe, it doesn’t always make sense for me.
 It’s a quick and easy timesaver, and not that big of a deal.
-However, if you have an extra 5-minutes, I think making everything from scratch will give you better results, and is definitely worth the effort.
+Although, if you have an extra 5-minutes, I think making coleslaw from scratch will give you better results.
+It is definitely worth the effort.
 And if you make too much, it’s ok, leftover coleslaw just gets better and better.

 What are Hatch Chiles?

-In the Hatch Valley of New Mexico, the growing season is very short for the Hatch chile and fresh chiles are only available August and September, which probably explains the fanaticism people feel about these magical little fireballs.
-They can be as mild as a poblano or as hot as a serrano pepper, so depending on who you’re making this for, adjust the recipe accordingly.
-With their popularity growing by leaps and bounds, we are now lucky enough to be able to buy them canned or frozen, both of which work fine in my Hatch Chile Cole Slaw recipe.
+In the Hatch Valley of New Mexico, the growing season is very short for the Hatch chiles.
+Fresh chiles are only available August and September, which probably explains the fanaticism people feel about these magical little fireballs.
+They can be as mild as a poblano or as hot as a serrano pepper, so depending on who you’re making Hatch Chile Cole Slaw for, adjust the recipe accordingly.
+With their popularity growing by leaps and bounds, we are now lucky enough to be able to buy them canned or frozen.
+Both of which work fine in my Hatch Chile Cole Slaw recipe.
 But if you’re lucky enough to live in an area where you can buy them fresh, don’t cheat yourself the fun of roasting your own Hatch chiles.

 Check out a couple of my other coleslaw recipes on the blog, I think you’ll like all of them: